mongodb/mongo-cxx-driver/etc/releasing.md

 passing to ensure that backports have not introduced a dependency on later versions of libmongoc.

+## Check driver versions are correct for the Docker images

+In `extras/docker/generate.py` check that the versions are correct and if appropriate, bump the version numbers for:
+- `MONGOCXX_VERSION`
+- `MONGOC_VERSION`
+- `MONGOCRYPT_VERSION`

 ## Check fixVersions in Jira

 Ensure that all tickets under the